Bloom-host/BloomDocs/docs/running_a_server/velocity.md

 :::note

-Before you setup this section, you're going to want to make sure all your backend servers are internal.
+Before you set up this section, you're going to want to make sure all your backend servers are internal.
 You can make your backend servers internal by going to the Ports and Proxies tab under the specific server and clicking "Make Internal", that will remove all public access to your backend servers which is what we want.
 When a server is internal they are only accessible via other servers in the same split.
 If you would like to read more information on our internal servers please see [here](/internal-servers).

 :::